Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Onboard module library and CI environment.md

 ### 3.2.4 Register pipelines

 To use the pipelines that come with the environment in Azure DevOps, you need to register them first.
-You can either do this manually, or, execute the utility `Register-AzureDevOpsPipeline` we provide in path `utilities/tools/AzureDevOps`.
+You can either do this manually, or, run the utility `Register-AzureDevOpsPipeline` we provide in path `utilities/tools/AzureDevOps`.
 For further information, please refer to the corresponding [documentation](./Interoperability%20-%20Register%20Azure%20DevOps%20Pipelines).

 ### 3.2.5 Azure Artifacts Universal Packages